 Against the backdrop of a passionate debate over the EU’s new copyright directive, and as New Zealand invites submission and feedback on its review of its Copyright Act 1994, Orna Ross explains ALLi’s “Independent Authors’ Bill of Rights (Copyright)” approach.
-If you’re an indie author or self-publishing service, your ideas, commentary and feedback are invited.

 Copyright is currently a contentious issue for publishers, including self-publishing authors.

 A hotly-contested Copyright Directive in the EU has seen millions of Internet users, including authors, uniting online and on the streets to demand their right to an Internet that is free to communicate without algorithmic censors or arbitrary licensing requirements.

 The Directive saw large competing interests of publishing platforms like Facebook and Google (Big Tech), global media corporations like Penguin Random House and News International (Big Content) and legislating territories of the EU (Big Legal) standing up to each other.

 In all of this, the needs of the individual, independent, self-publishing author are largely lost.